juandavidzuluaga/doc-otobo-admin/content/processes-automation/process-management.rst

 From the analysis of the example process we can identify the following necessary items:

-- Possibility to record data, let's call this :term:`user task activity dialog`.
+- Possibility to record data, let's call this :term:`activity dialog`.
 - Check which can react to changed data automatically, let's call this :term:`sequence flow`.
 - Change which can be applied to a process ticket after successful transitions of a process ticket, let's call this :term:`sequence flow action`.
-- A possibility to offer more than just one user task activity dialog to be available.
+- A possibility to offer more than just one activity dialog to be available.
 In our example this is needed when the manager must have the choice between *Approve* and *Deny*.
 Let's call this :term:`activity`.

-Now, with activities, user task activity dialogs, sequence flows and sequence flow actions we have the necessary tools to model the individual steps of our example.
+Now, with activities, activity dialogs, sequence flows and sequence flow actions we have the necessary tools to model the individual steps of our example.
 What is still missing is an area where for each workflow the order of the steps can be specified.
 Let's call this :term:`process`.

 Create Necessary Resources